motdotla/writings/articles/dossier.md

 Hattan runs SoCalCodeCamp - which is one of the better events in Southern California.
 He's a Microsoft MVP, technical speaker, JavaScripter, and is good at building friendly tech communities.

+### Shulin Jia <s.lin.jia@gmail>

+Shulin is a student at UCLA and active in a technology club at UCLA called
+<http://upe.seas.ucla.edu>.
+She organizes technology talks at UCLA and helps
+spread the word about hackathons.
+She's a really helpful, kind person.